dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 * Typically, that block is a *method body* or a nested block inside a method body
 * These variables are *not implicitly initialized* if an initializer is missing
 * The scope of such a variable is (the remainder of) the block in which it is defined
-* But if the variable is of a reference type, the object itself may still exist after the block is executed
+* But if the variable is of a reference type, the referenced object itself may still exist after the block is executed
 * There is only one *modifier* for local variables, and that is *final* (and the combination `final var` is allowed)
 * Note that for reference types, `final` *only makes the reference final*, not the referenced object
 * A final local variable may initially be initialized, but it must be *initialized exactly once before use*